 At its inception NAMA issued subordinated debt of €1.593bn to Participating Institutions to acquire bank assets.
 NAMA repurchased €529m (nominal) of this debt in 2018.
 On 2 March 2020, one of NAMA's key objectives was achieved as the outstanding subordinated debt of €1.064bn was redeemed.
-Post this redemption and the final repayment of the €30.2bn NAMA senior debt in October 2017 (three years ahead of schedule); NAMA has now fully repaid all €31.8bn debt issued to acquire loans from the Participating Institutions.
+NAMA has now fully repaid all €31.8bn debt issued to acquire loans from the Participating Institutions.